LemonFountainPerson/The-Lemon-Engine/Documentation.md

 ```

 The GameWorld may be passed in to various functions to perform game actions, although most of the time functions will only take the neccessary data to perform its task.
 The player is represented as another allocated struct, and is accessible via the main function or as a pointer from the GameWorld.
 While the engine has a player controller already created, depending on the needs of a game, the player can be swapped out with minimal changes to surrounding code.
 Only its struct in data.h and the playerController.c files themselves need to be updated to function.
+All game objects in the engine that have a postion/velocity, etc. use a PhysicsRect structure to hold this data.
+By using this common data structure, functions can be written to be compatible with any data structure as long as it conatins this PhysicsRect data.

 **Struct Definition:**
 ```